medialab/webclim_hks_misinformation_review_2022/README.md

 ./code/search_command_for_reduced_groups.sh
 ```

-To collect all the posts of reduced groups from CrowdTangle, I ran (it took 11 hours):
+The posts collected were then manually filtered using the criteria described in the article.
+To collect all the posts from CrowdTangle published by the remaining groups, you should run:
 ```
 ./code/collect_command_for_reduced_groups.sh
 ```
-(You should change the list id if you want to replicate our method with your CrowdTangle account.)
+The command took 11 hours to run and you should change the list id if you want to replicate our method with your CrowdTangle account.

 #### Misinformation Facebook groups (Science Feedback data)